1 Day in Valencia: A Realistic Itinerary (From a Local)

 You can easily spend the whole afternoon here, especially if you want to check out any of the buildings.

-The biggest attraction here is Oceanográfic, the largest aquarium in Europe.
-If you’re visiting Valencia with kids, you can also check out the Principe Felipe Museum, a fun interactive science museum.
 Or see a movie at Hemisfèric, an IMAX cinema with a huge concave screen where you can watch documentaries lying down.

-There’s a lot to see at the City of Arts and Sciences and a lot is hidden to the naked eye.
-If you’d like to learn more about the architecture of this place as well as how it came to be, I definitely recommend you join this guided tour.
-The cherry on the cake is that the tour ends with a tapas dinner on one of the tallest buildings in Valencia.
-This way you can end your one day in Valencia with spectacular views.
+There’s a lot to see at the City of Arts and Sciences and a lot is hidden from the naked eye.
+If you’d like to learn more about the architecture of this place as well as how it came to be, I recommend you join a guided tour.

 Evening: Drinks (+ dinner) in the marina

-If you’re not too tired (seeing Valencia in one day can be overwhelming), then I suggest you take a bus or taxi to the marina.
+If you’re not too tired (seeing Valencia in one day can be overwhelming), I suggest you take a bus or taxi to the marina.
 This vibrant area of Valencia is packed with restaurants and bars.
 It’s also relatively close – 3.5 km (2.2 miles) away.

 The marina is one of the best places to see the sunset in Valencia.
-Depending on your preferences, you can watch the sunset from the beach or from a terrace.
+Depending on your preferences, you can watch the sunset from the beach or a terrace.
 Or even better, go on a sunset cruise and end your visit to Valencia with a bang.

 Facing the marina, there are several bars and clubs.
 They have blasting music and tend to attract a young crowd.
 If you’re visiting Valencia in your 20s, this can be a great place to dance the night away.
-Otherwise, there are plenty of other clubs in Valencia might be more your scene.
+Otherwise, there are plenty of other clubs in Valencia that might be more your scene.

 Final thoughts on seeing Valencia in one day

 The attractions and activities I included in this itinerary are some of the most popular ones.
-You can, of course switch them with others that match your interests better.
+You can, of course, switch them with others that match your interests better.
 For further inspiration, see my list of the best things to do in Valencia.

 If you want to learn more about your destination, see what Valencia is famous for and check out these fun facts about Valencia.